Can I Identify Speech Delay at 18 Months?

 When should I be concerned about my 18-month-old’s speech development?

 There is conflicting information about what might constitute a cause for concern when it comes to speech development in an 18-month-old.
-Some 18-month-olds might speak up to 20 words, while others are still experimenting with 1-2 words.
+Parents often wonder how many words by 18 months is considered typical.
+Some toddlers might speak up to 20 words, while others are still experimenting with just 1–2 words.
 For the most part, all of this falls within the range of normal speech development for a toddler this age.

 However, a few flags might suggest evidence of a speech delay, regardless of how many words a child may or may not have by 18 months old.